Anthony Cekada

-Anthony J. Cekada (July 18, 1951 – September 11, 2020) was an American sedevacantist Catholic priest and author.
+Anthony John Cekada (July 18, 1951 – September 11, 2020) was an American sedevacantist Catholic priest and author.

 Biography

 Early life

 Cekada was born to a Slovenian-Italian family as a third-generation American.
 He was raised in Milwaukee where his father worked as a chauffeur for the Schlitz family of Joseph Schlitz Brewing Company.
 His mother died of cancer when he was 12 years old.
 After graduating high school in 1969, Cekada began studying at St. Francis Roman Catholic Seminary College in Milwaukee where he "immediately began a one-man protest against ... theological and liturgical modernism" before graduating with a bachelor's degree in Theology in 1973; he studied organ and musical composition at the Wisconsin Conservatory of Music.

 SSPX

 In 1975, after two years as a Cistercian monk, he entered International Seminary of Saint Pius X in Écône, Switzerland, joined the Society of St. Pius X, completed his studies, and was ordained to the priesthood by Archbishop Marcel Lefebvre in 1977.

 Following his sacerdotal ordination, Cekada taught seminarians at St. Joseph's House of Studies, Armada, Michigan, and St. Thomas Aquinas Seminary, Ridgefield, Connecticut.

 From 1979 to 1989 he resided in Oyster Bay Cove, New York, where he did pastoral and administrative work, and edited the traditionalist publication The Roman Catholic.